Skip to main content

 • all primary production sectors that use and produce biological resources (agriculture, forestry, fisheries and aquaculture);

-• and all economic and industrial sectors that use biological resources and processes to produce food, feed, bio-based products, energy and services.
+• all economic and industrial sectors that use biological resources and processes to produce food, feed, bio-based products, energy and services.

 Latest knowledge